Logout

 While Dave Ramsey's core concerns about the risks of sports betting, especially for young men, align with evidence from public-health experts, recent surveys, and addiction research, several parts of his claim can be challenged or, at the very least, qualified as overstated.

 It's true that young men have been disproportionately involved in the monumental surge in sports betting and related harms over the past eight years since the 2018 Supreme Court decision paved the way for legalizing it in most states.
-Participation rates of sports bettors between the ages of 18 (legal on prediction markets) to around 35 are as high as 50% and problem gambling indicators are correspondingly high.
+Participation rates of sports bettors between the ages of 18 (legal on prediction markets) to around 35 are as high as 50% and problem-gambling indicators are correspondingly high in that demographic.

 Studies we've seen state that around 10% of young U.S. men (18–30) show signs of gambling problems (versus around 3% in the general population).
 Among sports bettors, rates of problematic behavior can reach 16% and higher for online/mobile betting.

-Helpline calls, treatment-seeking, and searches for gambling-addiction help have risen sharply in legalized states, with young men overrepresented.
+Helpline calls, treatment seeking, and searches for gambling-addiction treatment have risen sharply in legalized states, with young men overrepresented.

 However, we tergiversate when it comes to the claim that sports betting is the fastest-growing addiction overall.
 The prevalence of gambling disorders has certainly risen in many places post-legalization, but national surveys (especially one from the National Council on Problem Gambling) show problem gambling leveled off or even declined slightly by 2024–2025 after pandemic-era spikes.
-Some analyses find no massive population-level surge in problem gambling rates—though risks are concentrated among frequent/young/online bettors.
-Other addictions, such as opioids, certain stimulants, and screen/social-media compulsions have also seen explosive growth in recent decades, so labeling sports betting definitively as number one lacks any comparative data -- at least that we're aware of.
+Some analyses find no massive population-level surge in problem-gambling rates — though risks are concentrated among frequent/young/online bettors.
+Other addictions, such as opioids, certain stimulants, and screen/social media have also seen explosive growth in recent decades, so labeling sports betting definitively as number one lacks any comparative data -- at least that we're aware of.

-The industry definitely targets young men aggressively via ads during games, social media, influencers, and app-design features (quick in-play bets, notifications) that exploit impulsivity, all of which lends some credence to Ramsey's "evil" framing from a moral and/or financial perspective.
+Without doubt, the industry targets young men aggressively via ads during games, social media, influencers, and app-design features (quick in-play microbets, text notifications) that exploit impulsivity, all of which lend some credence to Ramsey's "evil" framing from a moral and/or financial perspective.

-However, Ramsey's claim that sports betting is "destroying an entire generation" is hyperbole at best and propaganda at worst.
+However, his claim that sports betting is "destroying an entire generation" is hyperbole at best and alarmist at worst.
 While serious harms do, unquestionably, exist (deep debt and financial ruin, co-occurring mental-health issues like depression/anxiety/substance use, and elevated suicide risk), the majority of bettors don't develop severe problems.
-Most participation remains recreational and overall problem gambling affects single-digit percentages and low double-digit in high-risk groups.
+Most participation remains recreational and overall, problem gambling affects single-digit percentages and low double-digit in high-risk groups.

 Meanwhile, a small percentage of skilled bettors (who pay for information, line shop, employ data/models, look for arbitrage opportunities, etc.) can be profitable long-term.
 We know many who are.

-To summarize, Ramsey's warnings are supported to some extent: Online sports betting carries real risks of addiction, financial harm, and mental-health issues, disproportionately hitting young men due to accessibility, marketing, and demographics.
+To summarize, Ramsey's warnings are supported to some extent: Online sports betting carries real risks of addiction, financial harm, and mental-health issues, disproportionately affecting young men due to accessibility, marketing, and demographics.

 But his rhetoric goes too far into absolutism ("destroying a generation," "fastest-growing addiction," "portal to hell") without qualifiers.
 Data shows serious, but not apocalyptic, catastrophic, or universal destruction.
 Most sports bettors aren't ruined and recreational, responsible, low-stakes betting is much more common than Ramsey would have us believe.